jzuhone/pyxsim/doc/source/source_models/powerlaw_sources.rst

     \varepsilon(E) = K\left(\frac{E}{E_0}\right)^{-\alpha}, E_{\rm min} \leq E \leq E_{\rm max}

 between the energies ``emin`` and ``emax``, with a power-law spectral index ``alpha``.
-The power law normalization :math:`K` is represented by an ``luminosity_field`` specified by the user, which represents the per-cell or per-particle luminosity in the source rest frame within the ``emin``-``emax`` band, and must have units of power, such as W, erg/s, or keV/s. ``alpha`` may be a single floating-point number (implying the spectral index is the same everywhere), or a field specification corresponding to a spatially varying spectral index.
+The power law normalization K is represented by a ``luminosity_field`` specified by the user, which represents the per-cell or per-particle luminosity in the source rest frame within the ``emin``-``emax`` band, and must have units of power, such as W, erg/s, or keV/s. ``alpha`` may be a single floating-point number (implying the spectral index is the same everywhere), or a field specification corresponding to a spatially varying spectral index.
 A reference energy ``e0`` (see above equation) must also be specified.

 Examples
 ++++++++